-NOMINEE ELECTION PROPOSALS

-1. Amend Section 2.2 of Article II of the Company By-laws, in its entirety, to fix thenumber of directors of the Company at twenty-eight.

-CONSENT [DOES NOT CONSENT [] ABSTAIN []

-2. Amend Section 2.4 of Article II of the Company By-laws to provide that vacancies on the Company's Board of Directors created as a result of a shareholder amendment to the Company By-laws may be filled only by a vote of the Company's shareholders.

-CONSENT [] DOES NOT CONSENT [] ABSTAIN []

-3. Amend Section 1.7.2 of Article I of the Company By-laws to clarify that a shareholder seeking to nominate candidates for election to the Company's Board of Directors pursuant to shareholder action by written consent need not comply with the advance notification provisions of the Company By-laws applicable to the nomination of candidates in connection with meetings of the shareholders.

-CONSENT [] DOES NOT CONSENT [] ABSTAIN []

-4. Elect Hans W. Becherer, Lawrence A. Bossidy, Ann M. Fudge, Paul X. Kelley, Peter M. Kreindler, Robert P. Luciano, Robert B. Palmer, Russell E. Palmer, Frederic M. Poses, Donald J. Redlinger, Ivan G. Seidenberg, Andrew C. Sigler, John R. Stafford, Thomas P. Stafford, Richard F. Wallman, Robert C. Winters and Henry T. Yang (the "Nominees") to serve as directors of the Company.

-5. Repeal each provision of the Company By-laws or amendments thereto adopted subsequent to July 22, 1998 and prior to the effectiveness of all of the foregoing actions.

-CONSENT [] DOES NOT CONSENT [] ABSTAIN []

-IF NO BOX IS MARKED WITH RESPECT TO THESE PROPOSALS, THE UNDERSIGNED WILL BE DEEMED TO CONSENT TO SUCH PROPOSALS, EXCEPT THAT THE UNDERSIGNED WILL NOT BE DEEMED TO CONSENT TO THE ELECTION OF ANY NOMINEE WHOSE NAME IS WRITTEN IN THE SPACE PROVIDED ABOVE.

-The provisions of the Consent Statement dated ,1998 of AlliedSignal Inc. and PMA Acquisition Corporation, which more fully set forth the amendments to the Company By-laws described in Nominee Election Proposals 1, 2 and 3, including the precise wording of such amendments (see Annex IV), are incorporated herein by reference.

-The effectiveness of each of the Nominee Election Proposals is subject to, and conditional upon, the adoption of each of the other Nominee Election Proposals by the holders of record, as of the close of business on the Record Date, of the majority of the shares of Company Common Stock then outstanding.
-However, if Nominee Election Proposal 5 is not so adopted, AlliedSignal reserves the right to waive this condition, but only with respect to Nominee Election Proposal 5.

-Please sign exactly as name appears on the label affixed hereto.
+IN THE SPACE PROVIDED UNDER NOMINEE ELECTION PROPOSAL 4: NOMINEE ELECTION PROPOSALS 1.
+Amend Section 2.2 of Article II of the Company By-laws, in its entirety, to fix the number of directors of the Company at twenty-eight.
+CONSENT [ ] DOES NOT CONSENT [ ] ABSTAIN [ ] 2.
+Amend Section 2.4 of Article II of the Company By-laws to provide that vacancies on the Company's Board of Directors created as a result of a shareholder amendment to the Company By-laws may be filled only by a vote of the Company's shareholders.
+CONSENT [ ] DOES NOT CONSENT [ ] ABSTAIN [ ] 3.
+Amend Section 1.7.2 of Article I of the Company By-laws to clarify that a shareholder seeking to nominate candidates for election to the Company's Board of Directors pursuant to shareholder action by written consent need not comply with the advance notification provisions of the Company By-laws applicable to the nomination of candidates in connection with meetings of the shareholders.
+CONSENT [ ] DOES NOT CONSENT [ ] ABSTAIN [ ] 4.
+Elect Hans W. Becherer, Lawrence A. Bossidy, Ann M. Fudge, Paul X. Kelley, Peter M. Kreindler, Robert P. Luciano, Robert B. Palmer, Russell E. Palmer, Frederic M. Poses, Donald J. Redlinger, Ivan G. Seidenberg, Andrew C. Sigler, John R. Stafford, Thomas P. Stafford, Richard F. Wallman, Robert C. Winters and Henry T. Yang (the "Nominees") to serve as directors of the Company.
+CONSENT [ ] DOES NOT CONSENT [ ] ABSTAIN [ ] 5.
+Repeal each provision of the Company By-laws or amendments thereto adopted subsequent to July 22, 1998 and prior to the effectiveness of all of the foregoing actions.
+CONSENT [ ] DOES NOT CONSENT [ ] ABSTAIN [ ] DEE NO BOX IS MARKED WITH RESPECT TO THESE PROPOSALS, THE UNDERSIGNED WILL BE EMED TO CONSENT TO SUCH PROPOSALS, EXCEPT THAT THE UNDERSIGNED WILL NOT BE EMED TO CONSENT TO THE ELECTION OF ANY NOMINEE WHOSE NAME IS WRITTEN IN THE ACE PROVIDED ABOVE.
+Cor e provisions of the Consent Statement of AlliedSignal Inc. and PMA Acquisition rporation, which more fully set forth the amendments to the Company By-laws scribed in Nominee Election Proposals 1, 2 and 3, including the precise rding of such amendments (see Annex IV), are incorporated herein by reference. by mag Nor e effectiveness of each of the Nominee Election Proposals is subject to, and nditional upon, the adoption of each of the other Nominee Election Proposals the holders of record, as of the close of business on the Record Date, of the jority of the shares of Company Common Stock then outstanding.
+However, if minee Election Proposal 5 is not so adopted, AlliedSignal reserves the right waive this condition, but only with respect to Nominee Election Proposal 5.
+PLEASE SIGN EXACTLY AS NAME APPEARS ON THE LABEL AFFIXED HERETO.
 When shares are held by joint tenants, both should sign.
 In case of joint owners, each joint owner should sign.
 When signing as attorney, executor, administrator, trustee, guardian, corporate officer, etc., give full title as such.

-Dated, 1998

-Signature

-Signature if held jointly

-Title or Authority
+Dated, 1998 Signature Signature if held jointly Title or Authority

 IN ORDER FOR YOUR CONSENT TO BE VALID, IT MUST BE DATED.
-PLEASE MARK, SIGN, DATE AND MAIL YOUR CONSENT PROMPTLY IN THE POSTAGE-PAID ENVELOPE ENCLOSED.
+PLEASE MARK, SIGN, DATE AND MAIL YOUR CONSENT PROMPTLY IN THE POSTAGE-PAID ENVELOPE

+ENCLOSED.